abhishekpandaOfficial/Python-Zero-To-Hero/README.md

-# Python Zero to Hero for  Engineers
+# Python Zero to Hero for DevOps Engineers

 ## Day 1: Introduction to Python, Installation, and Configuration
 - Introduction to Python and its role in DevOps.